 Auckland Art Gallery Toi o Tamaki, New Zealand

-It has been my great pleasure and privilege to go on art pilgrimages to far corners of the world; to work with and learn from a host of artists, great gallerists, museum staff and Directors, collectors, and technical experts; to take clients and their families on journeys of discovery over decades.
-Combining insight, judgement, intellectual rigour and specialist knowledge is a happy responsibility for me in guiding clients (whatever scale or budget) on their individual paths, walking alongside each.
+Over decades, it has been my deep privilege and pleasure to undertake art pilgrimages to far corners of the world; to work with and learn from a host of artists, great gallerists, museum staff and Directors, collectors, and technical experts; and to walk alongside clients on long-term journeys of discovery.
+Combining insight, judgement, intellectual rigour and specialist knowledge is a happy responsibility for me in all I do.